ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/kafka/kafka_gcp.md

 ---
 # User change
-title: "Deploy Cluster Automatically (GCP)"
+title: "Deploy a cluster automatically on GCP"

 weight: 7 # 1 is first, 2 is second, etc.